zwang586/MICNN/README.md

 # MICNN
-Multi-input CNN for modeling field evolvement in physical sciences and engineering
+Multi-input ConvNet for modeling evolution and development of physical fields in physical sciences and engineering